 So how is it?

 Well, again, even as an admitted fan of Rob Liefeld, this is not some of his best work.
 Rob draws the scenes in the present, while Stephen Platt draws flashback scenes set in the past.
-Their art styles are so vastly different that it’s someone jarring.
+Their art styles are so vastly different that it’s somewhat jarring.
 But it’s also just way too obvious that these were redrawn Captain America pages.
 Even in the flashbacks, the first issue opens in some small Russian town in 1954, where a spaceship crashes and some kind of Soviet military official arrives with a bunch of soldiers to retrieve the craft (and the being inside it) and then they kill all the villagers to cover it up.
 And then another flashback shows Fighting American on some kind of battlefield fighting Soviet troops, and they’re clearly meant to be Nazis.
 In the second issue, in another Platt-drawn flashback sequence, Fighting American meets Battlin’ Baron and his Roarin Roughnecks, who are clearly stand-ins for Nick Fury and his Howling Commandos.

-And then in Rob’s sequences, S.P.I.C.E. is just his replacement for the young female “Bucky” that he teamed up Captain America with when he drew that series.
+And then in Rob’s sequences, S.P.I.C.E. is just his replacement for the young female “Bucky” that he created and teamed up Captain America with when he drew that series.
 When he draws John Flagg, he’s a dead-ringer for Steve Rogers, complete with blonde hair now although the Simon/Kirby version had brown hair (in fairness, DC’s John Flagg was also blonde, so there is a precedent).
-At the time I couldn’t help buy admire the “eff you” attitude Rob seemed to be taking against Marvel, if they were going to kick him off an assignment drawing Simon and Kirby’s Captain America, he would now compete with them on another patriotic superhero created by Simon and Kirby?
+At the time I couldn’t help buy admire the “eff you” attitude Rob seemed to be taking against Marvel, if they were going to kick him off an assignment drawing Simon and Kirby’s Captain America, he would now compete with them on another patriotic superhero created by Simon and Kirby.
 Why not?
 But he could have put a little more effort into it, including using the original costume.

 And what’s weird on that is that Rob ended up creating and selling some Fighting American action figures, one that had his new design and one that had the original design (although with an added shield).